Surfing Fuerteventura – One week at Europe’s North Shore

 rocky point fuerteventura ©thefreesurfer.com

-The days are short, the weather grey, and going out feels not the same anymore.
-Well…maybe it still does, but we’re just getting older.
-We don’t feel like spending all our money in drinks, and the few days off from work, in bed the next day.
-Reason enough to swap your winter jacket for a wetsuit, and to get away for a few days.
+We don’t feel like spending all of our money in drinks, and our rare days off from work in bed the next day.
+Reason enough to swap your winter jacket for a wetsuit, and to get away for a few days?

 The Canary Islands are easy and quick to get to, from various places all over Europe.
-Wake up at home, train, plane, watch a movie, rental car, and before it gets dark, you’ve had already your first surf session.
+Wake up at home, train, plane, watch a movie, rental car, and before it gets dark, you’ve had already your first surf session!

-It isn’t Africa, but only around 120 Km into the Atlantic Ocean from the winter surf destinations I talked about last time.
-And the flights are often much cheaper.
 Rental cars don’t cost much, and my chosen place to stay, Planet Surf Camps in Coralejo, was surprisingly cheap too.

 surfing fuerteventura el paredon ©thefreesurfer.com